toggledbits/DeusExMachina/README.md

 #### Maximum "On" Targets ####

-Version 2.4 also adds the ability to limit the number of targets (devices or scenes) that DEMII can have "on" simultaneously.
+This value sets the limit on the number of targets (devices or scenes) that DEMII can have "on" simultaneously.
-If this limit is 0, there is no limit enforced.
-If you have DEMII control a large number of devices, it's probably not a bad idea to set this value to some reasonable limit.
+If 0, there is no limit.
+If you have DEMII controlling a large number of devices, it's probably not a bad idea to set this value to some reasonable limit.

 #### Final Scene ####